joshgerdes/jekyll-uno/_drafts/create-a-azure-virtual-desktop-farm.md

 Note: Azure AD Domain Services can take up to an hour to provision.

-1. Once your Azure AD Domain Services has been configured, we need to make some final configuration changes to point the Virtual Network DNS to use the Azure AD Domain Services.
+1. Once your Azure AD Domain Services has been configured, we must make some final configuration changes to point the Virtual Network DNS to use the Azure AD Domain Services.
 So first, open your newly created Azure AD Domain Services.
 2. Click on Overview and: Configuration issues for your managed domain were detected.
 Run configuration Diagnostics

 ![Azure AD Domain Services](/uploads/adds_configissues.png "Azure AD Domain Services")